 The purpose of the end of grant final scientific reports is to collect information about grant outcomes.
 Research outcomes may be used by NHMRC for promoting research achievements, performance reporting and reporting to government.

-A final report must be completed within six months of completion of the Funding Period or termination of the award.
+A final report must be completed within 6 months of completion of the funding period, relinquishment or termination of the grant.
 The report includes both:

 - the completion of a final report – Achievements and Expected Future Outcomes Summary within Sapphire